mikessh/vdjtools-doc/sphinx/examples.rst

     --filter "__origin__.contains('CMV')||__origin__.contains('EBV')" \
     ./out/7

-Rarefaction plot shows how repertoire diversity is lost and restored during post-HSCT period.
-The output of ``ScanDatabase`` displays that CMV- and EBV-specific clonotypes start to dominate in the repertoire: they comprise ~4% of repertoire prior to HSCT, but increase more than 2-fold in post-HSCT period.
+:ref:`RarefactionPlot` output shows how repertoire diversity is lost and restored during post-HSCT period.
+The output of :ref:`ScanDatabase` displays that CMV- and EBV-specific clonotypes start to dominate in the repertoire: they comprise ~4% of repertoire prior to HSCT, but increase more than 2-fold in post-HSCT period.
 Stackplot showing time course for the